Install OneAgent on Windows

 - Set a network zone for this host.

-- If your environment is segmented (for example, into development and production), consider organizing your hosts into host groups.
+- Organize your hosts into host groups, if your environment is segmented (for example, into development and production).

-- You can override automatically detected host name.
+- Override automatically detected host name.
 This is useful in large and dynamic environments, where defined host names can be unintuitive or can change frequently.

-- You can also apply tags to the host to organize your monitored environments in a meaningful way.
+- Apply tags to the host to organize your monitored environments in a meaningful way.

 - Enable Infrastructure Monitoring in place of Full-Stack Monitoring.